With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 The Theo Jansen mechanism is a kinetic sculpture that can move with the help of several pairs of legs.

-Note that the two ends of each "j" and "k" arms are flatten in perpendicular planes.
+Using a safety pin bind together the "j" and "k" arms of each pair of legs.
+Note that the two ends of each "j" and "k" arms are ...

+Remove the safety pins and replace them with a coper wire.
 Bend the wire in the shape of a crankshaft.
-The outside pair of legs must be in the same phase while the middle pair must be in the opposite phase.
+The outside pair of legs must be in ...

 This is how you can do it.
 It should

 Theo Jansens Strandbeest Wind Up Motor Modby Lumo the Maker

 Machinations, Kinetic Sculpture exhibit featuring work by Randy Sarafanby markporter

 3D Printed- Theo Jansen Mechanism stepsby deej397

 Join 2 million + to receive instant DIY inspiration in your inbox.